What is Peritoneal Mesothelioma?

 It accounts for anywhere from 20 to 33 percent of mesothelioma cases, according to research published in the Medscape General Medicine journal, making it the second-most common type of mesothelioma behind pleural mesothelioma.
-Unfortunately, there is no cure for peritoneal mesothelioma, but treatment options are available to reduce patients’ pain and possibly extend their lives.
+Other cases are pericardial and testicular mesothelioma.

 The Occupational Safety & Health Administration reports that common household and industrial building products contain asbestos, including:

 - Pumps, Valves, Boilers and Turbines